 How to save on realtor commission

-There are three main ways you could pay less than 3% commission on your home sale: work with a low commission real estate brokerage, negotiate a lower rate with your agent, or sell for sale by owner (FSBO).
+There are three main ways you could pay less than 3% commission on your home sale: work with a discount real estate brokerage, negotiate a lower rate with your agent, or sell for sale by owner (FSBO).

 Hire a low commission realtor

-The easiest way to save on realtor fees is to sell with a low commission real estate brokerage.
+The easiest way to save on real estate agent fees is to sell with a low commission real estate brokerage.

 The top discount brands offer the same general services as a traditional agent but charge lower rates, allowing you to save thousands without compromising on service quality.